Quantitative periodic homogenization of parabolic equations with large drift and potential: Introduction

 It should be noted that the equation \eqref{equation for v-eps} can still be homogenized with \eqref{eq:alt-v-eps-init} as the initial datum.
 The homogenized equation remains the same, but with the initial datum for the limit problem being

 All of this can be argued using the notion of two-scale convergence \cite{allaire1992homogenization}, for example.
-In this case, the convergence will be weak and hence cannot talk about rates. \end{remark} Our main result is the following quantitative homogenization result for the factor $v_\eps$ in \eqref{eq:factorization} which solves the initial boundary value problem \eqref{equation for v-eps}. \begin{theorem} Let $v_{\eps}$ be the solution to \eqref{equation for v-eps} and let $v_0$ be the solution to the corresponding homogenized problem \eqref{eq:homogeneqn-v0}.
-Then, there exists a positive constant $C$, independent of $\varepsilon$, such that the following estimate holds:
+The authors of \cite{allaire2012homogenization} have studied the case of $\eps$-independent initial data with compact support.
+They consider a factorisation similar to \eqref{eq:factorization} and find an asymptotic expression for the factor $v_{\eps}$ using the representation formula involving the Green's function.
+The analysis carried out in \cite{allaire2012homogenization} is quite intricate and makes certain assumptions on the geometry of the support of the initial datum (see \cite[page 305]{allaire2012homogenization}). \end{remark} Our main result is the following quantitative homogenization result for the factor $v_\eps$ which solves the initial boundary value problem \eqref{equation for v-eps}: \begin{theorem} Let $v_{\eps}$ be the solution to \eqref{equation for v-eps} and let $v_0$ be the solution to the corresponding homogenized problem \eqref{eq:homogeneqn-v0}.
+Then there exists a positive constant $C$, independent of $\varepsilon$, such that the following estimate holds:

-\end{theorem} In the above result, there is an inherent assumption that the terms on the right hand side of the bound are finite.
+\end{theorem} In the above result, there is an inherent assumption that the terms on the right hand side of the bound \eqref{main result} are finite.
 This essentially translates to the data being sufficient smooth to guarantee adequate regularity for the solution $v_0$ of the homogenized equation.
 The proof of the above theorem is inspired by the ideas in the work of Jun Geng and Zhongwei Shen \cite{geng2017convergence} that dealt with $\mathrm L^2$ convergence rates in the context of periodic homogenization of parabolic problems. \begin{remark} Our estimate \eqref{main result} is not sharp as in \cite{geng2017convergence}.
-In there, the authors have obtained an $\mathcal{O}(\eps)$ rate.
-Upon deriving a $\mathcal{O}(\sqrt{\eps})$ rate for $\left\Vert v_\eps - v_0\right\Vert_{\mathrm L^2(\Omega_T)}$, the authors employ a duality argument to improve the rate to $\mathcal{O}(\eps)$.
-We emphasise here that the same strategy can be followed in our case as well.
-Thus, improving the rate in Theorem \ref{thm:main-result} to $\mathcal{O}(\sqrt{\eps})$. \end{remark} Before we comment further on the proof of Theorem \ref{thm:main-result}, we return to the equation \eqref{equation for v-eps}.
-As $\beta$ (defined by \eqref{eq:defn-beta}) is periodic, divergence-free and is of zero average, there exists a periodic skew-symmetric matrix-valued function $y\mapsto B(y)$ such that (see \cite[Lemma 1, p.
-809]{capdeboscq1998homogenization})
+In there, the authors have obtained an $\mathrm L^2$ convergence rate of $\mathcal{O}(\eps)$.
+Upon deriving a $\mathcal{O}(\sqrt{\eps})$ rate for $\left\Vert v_\eps - v_0\right\Vert_{\mathrm L^2(\Omega_T)}$, the authors in \cite{geng2017convergence} employ a duality argument to improve the rate to $\mathcal{O}(\eps)$.
+We emphasise that the same strategy cannot be followed in our case as the bound \eqref{main result} involves the $W^{1,d}(\Omega)$-norm.
+The matter of deriving optimal $\mathcal{O}(\eps)$ rates for $\mathrm L^2$ convergence is left for future investigations.
+We comment that one may be able to employ the duality argument provided the following bound holds: